 6. Stay in first gear to keep your speed down

-“Hitting the water at speed could cause the car to aquaplane, which is when the wheels lose their traction and the driver loses control,” he explains.
+“Hitting the water at speed could cause the car to aquaplane, which is when the wheels lose their traction and the driver loses control,” he says.

 7. Keep your car revving

-Once in the water, try and keep the car’s revs up, this will avoid water being sucked back into the exhaust.
+Once in the water, try and keep the revs up.
+This will avoid water being sucked back into the exhaust.

 “You can accelerate up to 4-5mph as this will create a small wave, protecting your car’s engine from the worst of the water,” says Richard Price.